 Ms. Smith has extensive experience in teaching for prosecutors and police on a variety of topics, such as police use of force, ethics, employment discrimination, communications, law enforcement relations, community prosecution, constitutional law, criminal law, evidence collection, homicide prosecutions, best practices, trial preparation, social media, and law enforcement tactics.
 Her trainings have been both in Missouri and for national organizations.
 She is an Adjunct Professor and Clinical Co-Director for Washington University School of Law Prosecution Clinic.
 She was appointed by the Missouri Supreme Court to the Bar’s Criminal Code Re-write Committee.
 Ms. Smith has served on several statewide committees including Missouri Prosecutor’s legislative and capital litigation committees.
 Rachel Smith chaired the Missouri Best Practices Subcommittee on Special Victims from 2013 to 2015.
 She served as Chair of the statewide Missouri Prosecutors Best Practices Subcommittee on Ethics 2015 to 2017.

-Rachel Smith is a 25-year veteran prosecutor.
-She obtained her undergraduate Bachelor of Arts from Washington College, cum laude.
+Ms. Smith obtained her undergraduate Bachelor of Arts from Washington College, cum laude.
 She graduated Washington University School of Law in 1992.
-Prior to starting as a prosecutor in 1993, Rachel worked for a general litigation firm as an associate.
-In 1993, Rachel Smith became an assistant circuit attorney in St Louis and since has prosecuted every level of criminal case and investigated hundreds more.
+Prior to starting as a prosecutor, Rachel worked for a general litigation firm as an associate.